BrianLesko/204_E_OAKLAND/README.md

 ## Projects
 ### AutoCAD Floorplans
-8/15/23
-Plan view of each floor of 204 E Oakland made in AutoCAD using architecture/engineering style line weights and standards
+8/15/23 - Posted Plan view of 204 E Oakland's three floors.
+Each drawing was made in AutoCAD using architecture/engineering style line weights and standards.
 ![](placeholder.png)
 ### Floorplan viewer app and Rental property blog
 9/30/23